Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

-\begin{remark} The result generalizes to arbitrary signature and arbitrary sign of $\lambda$ by changing $g_{(2)} = \mathrm{sign}(\lambda) P$ (see \cite{Anderson2004}), $\gamma$ to a conformally flat metric signature $(p,q)$ and $g$ to conformal to a metric of constant curvature (instead of conformal to de Sitter) and signature $(p+1,q)$ if $\lambda>0$ or $(p,q+1)$ if $\lambda<0$. \end{remark} \begin{remark} The proof of Lemma \ref{lemmapoinconflat} shows that the condition $C_T = 0$ suffices to obtain a metric of the form \eqref{eqpoindS} with $\gamma$ in an arbitrary conformal class.
+\begin{remark} {The result generalizes to arbitrary signature and arbitrary sign of $\lambda$ (see \cite{Anderson2004,Sken02} for a discussion on the relation between $\lambda$ positive and negative cases), by changing $\gamma$ to a conformally flat metric of signature $(p,q)$ and $g$ to conformal to a metric of constant curvature (instead of conformal to de Sitter) and signature $(p+1,q)$ if $\lambda>0$ or $(p,q+1)$ if $\lambda<0$.
+Taking this into account, Proposition \ref{propconflatdec} and Theorem \ref{theognweyl} below easily extend to arbitrary signature and arbitrary sign of $\lambda$.} \end{remark} \begin{remark} The proof of Lemma \ref{lemmapoinconflat} shows that the condition $C_T = 0$ suffices to obtain a metric of the form \eqref{eqpoindS} with $\gamma$ in an arbitrary conformal class.
 The spacetimes satisfying this condition are the so-called ``purely magnetic'' and they have a long tradition in general relativity (e.g. \cite{barnes04} and references therein).
-The purely magnetic condition imply restrictive integrability conditions which lead to a conjecture \cite{mcintosh94} that no Einstein spacetimes exist in the $n=3$ case, besides the spaces of constant curvature.
+The purely magnetic condition implies restrictive integrability conditions which lead to a conjecture \cite{mcintosh94} that no Einstein spacetimes exist in the $n=3$ case, besides the spaces of constant curvature.
 Although no general proof has been found so far, the conjecture has been established in restricted cases such as Petrov type $D$, and this not only in dimension four, but in arbitrary dimensions \cite{hervik13}.
 The explicit form \eqref{eqpoindS} that the metric must take whenever $C_T=0$ gives an avenue to analyze the conjecture in the case of metrics admitting a conformal compactification.
 This is an interesting problem which, however, falls beyond the scope of the present paper. \end{remark}

-Before proving the main result of this section, namely Theorem \ref{theognweyl}, we state and prove an auxiliary result (Proposition \ref{propconflatdec}) which is of independent interest since it provides (when combined with Lemma \ref{lemmaWeyls}) a useful decomposition for calculating leading order terms of the Weyl tensor.
-This will be useful for the calculation of initial data of spacetimes which admit a smooth conformally flat $\mathscr I$ (cf. Corollary \ref{coroland}).
+Before proving Theorem \ref{theognweyl}, we state and prove an auxiliary result (Proposition \ref{propconflatdec}) which is of independent interest since it provides (when combined with Lemma \ref{lemmaWeyls}) a useful decomposition for calculating leading order terms of the Weyl tensor.
+This will be exploited in the calculation of initial data of spacetimes which admit a smooth conformally flat $\mathscr I$ (cf. Corollary \ref{coroland}).

 \begin{proposition} Assume $n \geq 3$.
 Let $\tilg$ be a FGP metric with $\lambda$ positive for a Riemannian conformal manifold $\scri = (\Sigma,[\gamma])$.
 Then $\mathscr I$ is locally conformally flat if and only if any geodesic conformal extension $g = \Omega^2 \tilg$, admits the following decomposition